chyaohui/chyaohui/README.md

 Welcome to my GitHub!
 I'm Robert Chen, Over 8+ years of experience and mobile applications development and 1+ years of experience in web development.
 I love doing useful and fun things with programming, listening to different types of music, sharing with friends and much more.

-#### 🔭 I’m currently working on Music Company.
+#### 🔭 I’m currently working on a Startup Company.
 #### 🌱 I’m currently learning Flutter & Figma.
-#### 😍 What i like to do:
+#### 😍 What I like to do:
--    I like challenges, learning, helping, sharing and living !!!
+-    I like challenges, learning, helping, sharing, and living!
 #### 🛠 Interested in:
--    Desktop, mobile(Android,Flutter), front-end, designer.
+-    Android, Flutter, Front-end, Designer.